NERSC/htc_training/parallel/05_many_node_many_task/README.md

 On the NERSC Perlmutter system an either an additional -A flag with your project name is needed, or you can set the SBATCH_ACCOUNT environment variable.

+## Notes on srun

+The presence of srun in many_node_many_task.sh is load-bearing in this example.
+In the default HPC use case, a single MPI application is launching processes across every node in the job; it is the role of srun to create the many instances of the application, distribute them to the correct nodes, and provide the MPI communicator which links them together.

+In this demonstration, we are using srun to create multiple GNU parallel processes and distribute exactly one to each node.
+Beyond that, we don't need, and simply ignore, the MPI capabilities of srun.
+Only one level of srun can exist in a Slurm workflow, so if the payload application requires MPI then a different arrangement of distributing work to different nodes must be used.

 ## Modifying for Yourself

 Replace the example script with your own application by modifying driver.sh.